-This year at UCL RAG we are supporting four different charities.
+This year at RAG UCL we are supporting four charities

 Find out more about each charity below: